20-minute breakfast: sourdough crepes

 • 1 cup unfed (hungry) sourdough starter

-• 1tsp vanilla (omit if making a savory crepe)
+• 1 teaspoon vanilla extract (omit if making a savory crepe)

 • ¼tsp salt